 The results of the 2016-2017 NBA season and playoffs revealed that the Milwaukee Bucks have the following three major needs: one, a stronger bench; two, more good three-point shooters; and three, a good play-making point guard.

 In the 2016-2017 season, the Bucks bench relied primarily upon center Greg Monroe, play-making guard Matthew Dellavedova, power/small forward Michael Beasly, center John Henson, and shooting guard Jason Terry.
 Greg Monroe performed well in a reserve role while Beasly and Dellavedova were fair to good.
 Even at the age of 39, Jason Terry delivered a few good minutes of play.
 The problem was with inconsistent good defense and scoring.
 Mirza Teletovic, John Henson, and Rasheed Vaughn were generally disappointments.
 Most of the bench players were inconsistent three-point shooters and inconsistent defensively.
-The problems now facing the bench is that Greg Monroe might opt-out of the third year of his contract and Jason Terry may retire.
+The problem now facing the bench is that Greg Monroe might opt-out of the third year of his contract and Jason Terry may retire.

 During the 2016-2017 season, the Bucks ranked sixth in three-point shooting.
 Dellavedova had a poor shooting year, and Brogdon, Middleton, and Tletovic were only fair.
 Tony Snell and Jason Terry turned out to be the best three-point shooters.
 Milwaukee needs a poor forward like Cleveland's Kevin Love who can shoot threes and a shooting guard as good or better than Snell.

 Most of the Bucks offense in 2016-2017 was initiated by Giannis Antetokounmpo who functioned as a point forward.
 When Giannis wasn't on the floor, Malcolm Brogdon and Matthew Dellavedova shared point guard duties.
 Neither Brogdon nor Dellavedova can initiate the offense as well as Giannis.
-For this reason, Milwaukee needs to to get a more dynamic point guard who can score and take some of the burdens off of Antetokounmpo.
+For this reason, Milwaukee needs to get a more dynamic point guard who can score and take some of the burdens off of Antetokounmpo.